enonic/app-superhero-blog/README.md

 * TODO: Finish the RSS page when the CDATA bug is fixed.
 * TODO: Finish the comments part.
 (Reply to comment, Make comment child of post or comment)
 * TODO: Make a hidden comment manager page to approve or delete comments.
-* TODO: Consider merging post-list and post-show into the same part.
-I had it this way to start with but it got quite complicated so I separated them and now I think that maybe I should merge them back together.
 * TODO: Implement categories "Show hierarchy".